AtomSDK/atomsdk-demo-windows/README.md

 Install the latest version of Atom Windows SDK through NuGet.

 ```
-Install-Package Atom.SDK.Net -Version 1.0.4
+Install-Package Atom.SDK.Net -Version 2.0.0
 ```

- A configuration file is provided along with the SDK namely “Atom.SDK.Net.dll.config” which needs to be configured to work properly and should be present in the same directory as your installation directory e.g. C:\ProgramFiles\YourSoftware.
-Default values are pre-filled for the developer ease.
+Run Atom.SDK.Installer.exe to install supporting services and drivers on any system.
+The same Installer should be accompanied with your application setup to get the required files installed on your customer's system.

-Run Atom.SDK.Installer.exe to install supporting services and drivers.
-The services will be installed and copied to the paths provided in the config file.
+Atom.SDK.Net.dll.config file should be copied to the output directory where Atom.SDK.Net.dll is present (only if the config file is not already there) since AtomSDK will read the name of your RAS VPN Adapter mentioned in this config against RAS_ADAPTER_NAME key.

 # Getting Started with the Code
  ATOM SDK needs to be initialized with a “SecretKey” provided to you after you buy the subscription which is typically a hex-numeric literal.